Thoracic pain comes in many forms, ranging from a string to dull pain.

 Computed tomography (CT)

-They can be used to look for a blood clot in the lung (pulmonary embolism) or to verify that the aorta artery is not having aortic dissection.
+They can be used to look for a blood clot in the lung (pulmonary embolism) or verify that the aorta artery does not have aortic dissection.

 Drugs used to treat some of the most common causes of chest pain include:

-Nitroglycerin relaxes the arteries of the heart, making blood flow easily through the narrowed spaces.
+Nitroglycerin relaxes the heart’s arteries, making blood flow easily through the narrowed spaces.

 Some medications for blood pressure also relax and widen blood vessels.

-If chest pain is suspected to be related to the heart, it is likely that they will be given aspirin.
+If chest pain is suspected to be related to the heart, they will likely be given aspirin.

-If there is a clot in one of the arteries that irrigates the heart or lungs, medications will be administered that inhibit blood clotting.
+If there is a clot in one of the arteries that irrigate the heart or lungs, medications will be administered that inhibit blood clotting.